-One of the most asked questions regarding the details of the design is about the dining room pendant that Brian made out of a wine jug he found in the cellar of the house.
+One of the most asked questions regarding the details of the design is about the dining room pendant that was made out of a wine jug found in the cellar of the house.

 So, by popular demand, here is how Brian, and his contractor, Enzo Pezzolo, made that fabulous pendant.